acc4github/kdenlive-omniswipe/README.md

 ### Important Warning
 **This is NOT an official Kdenlive plugin.**
 This is a modified third-party plugin.
   - It may stop working after Kdenlive or Frei0r updates.
   - Not tested on all systems or versions.
   - Use at your own risk.

-## Parameters
-- **Clip 1 Axis / Direction Angle**: Controls how the incoming clip enters.
-- **Clip 2 Axis / Direction Angle**: Controls how the outgoing clip disappears (when moving).
-- **Clip 2 Behavior**: Static / Move / Fade.
-- **Speed Curve**: Higher % = stronger acceleration.
-- **Motion Blur**: Strength of directional blur.

 ## License
 - This plugin is made by acc4commissions with assistance from Grok 4.3 (xAI).